scottyab/secure-preferences/README.md

 Maven central is the preferred way:

-Note: currently v0.1.0 is dependent on snapshot of aes-crypto, this is only as I was waiting for the aes-crypto repo owner to upload to maven.
-Apolgies this is a bit crappy I'll sort this out for v0.1.1.
+Note: currently v0.1.0 was dependent on snapshot of aes-crypto, this is only as I was waiting for the aes-crypto repo owner to upload to maven.
+I've sorted this for v0.1.1 which is no longer dependant on Snapshot repo.

 ```java
 	dependencies {